Employee vs. Independent Contractor: How to Classify Your Workers

 If you don’t correctly withhold or pay the required amounts, the IRS may flag your business and come after any money owed.
 In addition, not withholding taxes and benefits (or incorrectly withholding them) also puts an undue burden on the employee.

 If your worker is classified as an independent contractor, you aren’t required do as much legwork.
 Independent contractors arrange and pay their own income tax.
 As the employer (the person paying the independent contractor), in addition to paying the contractor, to meet IRS requirements you’ll need to arrange Forms W-9 and 1099-MISC.
 First, though, you’ll need to learn how to distinguish between the two.

-The IRS has set up some general criteria to help business owners distinguish between employees and independent contractors.
+The IRS has laid out some helpful criteria to help business owners distinguish between employees and independent contractors.
 When you need to classify a worker, there are three factors to consider:

 The degree to which an employer exercises control over the worker’s time, working habits, or tools, can affect the status of the worker.
 If the employer trains the worker and directs the work, sets specific hours, and dictates how the work will be completed, the individual in question will likely be designated as an employee.

 On the other hand, if the worker sets their own hours and decides how and when to get the work done, they are likely an independent contractor.
 If you are planning on hiring an independent contractor, be aware that only the result of the work will be under your control.
 You will not be able to dictate the way that the work is carried out.